rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 Research Methods Retrieval
 --------------------------

 20 random publications were selected from the training set of phase 2 and labeled and our results are not as expected.
 The model is able to find proper research methods for 12 publications out of 20.
 For example, the model detects one of the research methods appeared in publication with id 15359 which is *Factor analysis*.
 However, the results contain a notable amount of noise.
-For example, the document with id 10751, the model retrieves several wrong answers like *Reviews describe*, *Composite materials*, *Detailed databases*, etc. After analyzing this result, we found that the dataset we use for training is not appropriate for this task.
-For example, *Reliability* and *Independent variables* are marked as research methods, but actually, they are not.
+For example, the document with id 10751, the model retrieves several wrong answers like *Reviews describe*, *Composite materials*, *Detailed databases*, etc.

 Lessons learned and what would you do differently
 =================================================